fralau/mkdocs-macros-plugin/README.md

 The above would fetch the file from a in a html subdirectory (by default: `docs/html`).

-> Remember that you don't need to define any header, footer or navigation, as this is already taken care of by MkDocs.
+> Remember that you do not need to define any header, footer or navigation, as this is already taken care of by MkDocs.

+> *Tip:* To further enhance your website, you could generate some of these
+> includes automatically (markdown or html),
+> e.g. from information contained in a database.